Respiratory Therapy (AAS, BS)

 Associate of Applied Science (AAS) Entry to Practice

-• Length: 18 months for AAS;
+• Length: 18 months

 • Start Date: Clinical cohorts begin each summer